glink00wski/Financial-Data-Analysis/README.md

 ## How to Use
 - The dataset (`financial_dashboard_data_extended.csv`) is included in the `data/` folder.
-- Jupyter Notebook with the analysis code is available in the `notebooks/` folder.
+- Analysis code is available in the `notebooks/` folder.

 ## Dataset
 The dataset includes: